The danger of burnout

 Staying on the Path of Change

-This class is strength training for your activist heart—to create more energy, hope, and perseverance for the future.
+You can sustain action without burnout.
+This class is strength training for your activist heart to give you hope, courage, and perseverance.

-In four 45-minute calls, we’ll explore tools and strategies designed to help you feel inspired to stay on the path, even when things are overwhelming.
+In four 45-minute calls, we’ll explore tools and strategies that help you find inspiration and get back on the path when things are overwhelming.
 Including:

 - How (and why) to focus your activism efforts.

-- What activities contribute to overwhelm, exhaustion, and hopelessness.
+- What activities create stress, overwhelm, exhaustion, and hopelessness.

-- Which habits and practices increase feelings of inspiration and motivation.
+- Which practices increase feelings of hope, courage, and resilience.

 The Art of Perseverance is offered virtually, so you can join from anywhere in the world via cell, phone, or internet.
-All calls will be recorded and available for later listening.
+All sessions will be recorded and available for later listening.

 Activism isn’t just about what we do, it’s about who we choose to be in the face of difficulty.

-Join me—and other Americans of conscience who share your hopes—in The Art of Perseverance.
+Join me—and other Americans of conscience—in The Art of Perseverance.

 - Check your email for a confirmation message and details.